13randx/Treknology/README.md

   $ git add .

-Commit (aka save) your latest changes into git.
+Commit (aka save) your latest changes into your local git folder.
+Give it your own useful message of what new feature is now in there.
+(Imagine you were on a big team/just helping future you know what you did)

   $ git commit -am "Added image to footer"